 According to the Civil Survey (1654-6) the small parish and town of Killeglan consisted of 360 acres owned by Patrick Segrave of Killeglan in 1640, and on the premises were ‘a castle, a stone house with outhouses, a church, a mill and divers cabins’ (Simington 1940, 98).
-The castle is depicted as a tower with a chimney stack, probably representing a tower house, on the S side of the river on the Down Survey (1656-8) barony map of Ratoath (http://downsurvey.tcd.ie/), and as a small square feature (dims c.
+Patrick also owned 280 acres at Ballybin and had a share in land at Milltown and Harlockstown (ibid.
+100, 102).
+The castle is depicted as a tower with a chimney stack, probably representing a tower house, on the S side of the W-E Broad Meadow River on the Down Survey (1656-8) barony map of Ratoath, and as a small square feature (dims c.
 5m x c.
-5m) described as ‘Killegland Castle’ on the 1835 ed. of the OS 6-inch map.
-There is a circular, grass-covered mound (diam. c.
+5m) described as ‘Killegland Castle’ on the 1836 ed. of the OS 6-inch map.
+In 1990 it was described (SMR file) as a circular, grass-covered mound (diam. c.
 16m; H 0.5m at S to c.
 2.5m at N) with a broad hollow (Wth c.
 5m; D 0.5m) on the E side curving around to the N side of the mound as a berm, which probably represents quarrying.
-There is no visible evidence of a masonry structure.
+There was no visible evidence of a masonry structure.

 The above description is derived from the published 'Archaeological Inventory of County Meath' (Dublin: Stationery Office, 1987).
 In certain instances the entries have been revised and updated in the light of recent research.

 Compiled by: Michael Moore

 Date of upload; 10 July 2007